-- DWER's internal consideration of CCL's report and further research and deliberation regarding potential sources of odour emissions; and
+- DWER's internal consideration of CCL's report and further research and deliberation regarding potential sources of odour emissions

 - investigation into emissions that occurred during the 2018/19 and 2019/20 summer period.

-Once each licence review is complete CCL will have an opportunity to comment on any draft amendments to its licence.
-Any amended licence will be published along with relevant information that indicates the basis for the review and the position that has been reached.
+Once the licence review of odour is complete CCL, stakeholders and the community will have an opportunity to comment on the amendments to the licence.
 A standard 21-day appeal period will commence following the granting of any amended licence.